Current Graduate Students

 His outside interests include playing the guitar and long walks on the beach.

-Originally from the San Francisco Bay Area, Elizabeth moved to the East Coast to gain her B.A. in Biological Sciences and French at Cornell University.
-After graduating in 2010, she moved to DC and worked at the IDA Science and Technology Policy Institute where she participated in program evaluations of the NIH Director's Pioneer Award and supported federal agencies in policy research related to STEM education and immigration.
-Elizabeth came to Georgetown in 2012 as a PhD student in the Global Infectious Diseases program to join Dr. Shweta Bansal's lab, where she intends to research disease dynamics of influenza.
-Outside of the lab, Elizabeth enjoys biking, playing soccer, visiting restaurants, cooking, and eating dumplings.
-She hopes to complete her first sprint triathlon this spring.
+Originally from the San Francisco Bay Area, Elizabeth moved to the East Coast to acquire her B.A. in Biological Sciences and French at Cornell University.
+After graduating in 2010, she moved to DC and worked at the IDA Science and Technology Policy Institute where she supported federal agencies in policy research and data analysis.
+Elizabeth came to the Global Infectious Diseases program at Georgetown in 2012 to join Dr. Shweta Bansal's lab.
+Her research explores the spatial and age dynamics of flu through data analysis and epidemic simulations.
+She hopes to combine her research and policy interests to improve the use of mathematical and statistical models for public health preparedness and response.

 Carrie received her B.S. in Health Sciences and Biology from James Madison University in 2009.
 She then worked in the University of Virginia Pathology Department for two years, studying the effects of dietary compounds on pro-inflammatory pathways.